Manikesh19/FlightsAndSearch/README.md

 }

 ```
-- Once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`.
+- Once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute `npx seequelize db:migrate`

 ## DB Design